curiousest/curiousest.github.io/_posts/2016-12-26-counter-arguments-sharing-is-good.md

 # 1. In the distant future, what about X?

-The distant future is worth considering, but society and technology will be so different in so many unforseeable ways, that most conclusions drawn about the distant future will be incorrect.
-For this reason, thought experiments like [Big Brother](https://en.wikipedia.org/wiki/Big_Brother_(Nineteen_Eighty-Four)) are useful to influence, but not determine actions that we take in the near future.
+The [distant future](https://en.wikipedia.org/wiki/Futures_studies) is worth considering, but society and technology will be so different in so many unforseeable ways that most conclusions drawn about the distant future will be incorrect.
+For this reason, thought experiments, literary like [Big Brother](https://en.wikipedia.org/wiki/Big_Brother_(Nineteen_Eighty-Four)) or otherwise, are useful to influence, but not determine actions that we take in the near future.

 # 2. Information processing power